minghao2016/NBCF4DTIPred/Dataset_IC/README.md

-The is the results from another dataset, ion channel reported in the previous study.
+Results from another dataset (ion channel, IC) reported in the previous study.